Platform ReviewUpdated 2026-04-30

 What are the main risks of investing through EquityZen?

-Major risks: Illiquidity (2-5+ years minimum, no guaranteed exit); binary outcomes (100% loss if company fails); valuation risk (late-stage entry at $10B+ valuations limits upside); information asymmetry (minimal disclosure vs public companies); fee drag (8-10% transaction costs); company ROFR uncertainty (deals can fail after commitment); sector concentration (tech-heavy).
+Major risks: Illiquidity (2-5+ years minimum, no guaranteed exit); binary outcomes (100% loss if company fails); valuation risk (late-stage entry at $10B+ valuations limits upside); information asymmetry (minimal disclosure vs public companies); fee drag (~5% total transaction costs post-February 2026, down from 8-10%); company ROFR uncertainty (deals can fail after commitment); sector concentration (tech-heavy).
 Suitable only for sophisticated investors with long horizons and loss tolerance.

 How are EquityZen investments taxed?